Keep Petunias And Calibrachoa Shining All Season

 After an early- to mid-season explosion of color, they start to look worn and peter out as the dog days of summer hit — especially container-grown plants.
 But, you can stop this floral decline before it begins.
 A few simple steps will ensure top petunia performance well into autumn.

 STEP 1: Start Right

 It is generally stated that petunias and Calibrachoa need full sun for best blooming, but they will flower nearly as well in partial sun, especially where summers are very hot and humid.
-Overall, six hours of direct sunlight will suffice.
+Overall, 6 hours of direct sunlight will suffice.
 Any less will yield plants that are leggy and flower poorly.

 STEP 2: Maintain, Prune, Maintain!

-Consistent care and a midseason pruning are essential to keeping petunias blooming vigorously up to frost.
+Consistent care and a midsummer pruning are essential to keeping petunias blooming vigorously up to frost.
 Regular water is crucial — especially for container specimens.
 Just one day of water missed can dry up a plant and leave it looking poor for weeks until nurtured back to health.
 During hot, dry spells twice daily watering may even be needed.
 Before watering, check by feeling the soil to the depth of two inches—if it feels barely moist to dry, it’s time to water again.

 Enjoy Into Fall

 When it’s time to plant potted mums, asters, ornamental peppers, and colorful kales, I always work them in and around pre-existing petunia and Calibrachoa plantings.
 Nothing’s prettier than a raspberry red and pink Supertunia® Raspberry Blast petunia weaving itself among fall standards like steely ‘Winterbor’ kale and ivory chrysanthemums.
 Beautiful!